Register Your Child for Day Eight’s Summer Writing Camp for an Unforgettable Literary Adventure!

 Through engaging workshops with professional poets and artists, interactive activities, and hands-on writing and art exercises, your child will unlock their unique voice and discover the magic of storytelling.
 At our Summer Writing Camp, creativity knows no bounds!
 From daily poetry open mics to collaborative co-creating sessions, our campers engage in dynamic and fun-filled activities that unleash their creative potential.
 They experiment with literary techniques, wordplay, and embrace the joy of language, discovering the infinite possibilities within their own words.

 A maximum of 14 campers are enrolled per week, and the camp is FREE for all DC residents thanks to support from the DC Commission on the Arts and Humanities.
-We provide delicious and nutritious meals to fuel your child’s creativity and keep their energy levels high throughout the day.
-From tasty sandwiches to refreshing snacks, their culinary needs are covered.

 To enroll, submit the online registration request form below.
 After completing the form, you will be emailed additional forms required to complete enrollment.